elilambnz/react-py/website/docs/examples/using-packages.md

 ## Pyodide official packages

 There is a list of official packages included with Pyodide, [view the full list here](https://pyodide.org/en/stable/usage/packages-in-pyodide.html).

-These packages can be imported either globally through the provider, or per hook usage.
-For more info, see the [API reference docs](../introduction/api-reference).

 Example using [asciitree](https://github.com/mbr/asciitree).